INACIA: Integrating Large Language Models in Brazilian Audit Courts: Opportunities and Challenges: Experiments

-For example, the objective of evaluating the recommendation generation is to assess whether the recommendations produced by INACIA are consistent with those produced by a human auditor.
-Intuitively, we want to evaluate if the candidate text (INACIA) contains the same elements as the reference text (auditor).
-For this, we prompted OpenAI's GPT-4 with the reference recommendations from the validation dataset, asking it to compose a checklist of the elements that should be present in the recommendations.
-We then prompted the model with the candidate recommendations and asked it to evaluate if they contained the checklist elements.
+The objective of this evaluation thus is to assess whether the recommendations produced by INACIA are consistent with those produced by a human auditor.
+Intuitively, we want to evaluate if the candidate text (INACIA) contains the same elements as the reference text (human auditor).
+For this, we used the approach depicted in Figure \ref{fig:checklist_pipeline}.
+First, we prompted OpenAI's GPT-4 with the reference recommendations from the validation dataset, asking it to compose a checklist of the elements that should be present in the recommendations (i.e., the Checklist Generation step).
+The result is a list of elements that should be present in the recommendations (i.e., the evaluation checklist).
+Each element is a sentence with a boolean statement (e.g., \textquote{The case is admissible}).
+We then prompted the model with the candidate recommendations alongside the evaluation checklist and asked it to evaluate if the text contained the checklist elements (i.e., the Checklist Evaluation step).
 Then, we can count the number of checklist elements present in the candidate recommendations and use this number to evaluate the quality of the extracted information.
+This produces a score that indicates how consistent the candidate recommendations are with the reference recommendations.
 For example, if the checklist contains ten elements and the candidate recommendations contain eight elements, we can say that the candidate recommendations are 80\% consistent with the reference recommendations.

+Figure \ref{fig:checklist_example} shows an example of a checklist of elements that should be present in the recommendations of an example case.
+It was composed by OpenAI's GPT-4 originally in Brazilian Portuguese and then translated to English for this paper.
+The checklist contains five elements that should be present in the candidate text.
+This way, we can evaluate the quality of the recommendations by comparing the checklist elements with the candidate recommendations.
+It is worth noting that the number of elements is not fixed and can vary from case to case.